playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 >
 > [In a future chapter, we'll learn more about how each framework handles these references under the hood.](/posts/ffg-fundamentals-element-reference)

-# Putting it to Production
+# Putting It to Production

 Since we now understand the stability and performance benefits of providing a key to our lists, let's add them to our `FileList` components.